Nosgoroth/wepub/README.md

 1. Create a config `.py` file in the configs folder, named as you like.
 You can copy the provided `example.py`.
 2. Set at least the `title`, `author`, `outfile` and `urls` variables.
 Each URL will become a chapter.
 The path for `outfile` is relative to the root of the project, not the config file.
-3. If you have a cover image, set the `cover` variable to the relative path of the image.
+3. If you have a cover image, set the `cover` variable to the relative path of the image, or an URL.
 4. Consider adding filters to the body (`filters`) and the title (`titlefilters`).
 These are tuples where the first and second elements will be passed as parameters to `re.sub`
 5. You can decide if you want to add the page title as a header for the chapter by setting `title_as_header`.
 It defaults to `True`.